-Growers have found that dragon fruits harvested after summer (or in the fall) is often the sweetest.
+Growers have found that dragon fruits harvested after summer (or in the fall) is often the sweetest of the season.
 This may be because those plants enjoy some good summer sunlight to nourish their flowers & fruits.
 Off-season fruits, or those that bloom later when the weather cools down, are less sweet.

-6 hrs of sunlight is usually a good amount for the vines.
+Around 6 hrs of sunlight is usually a good amount for the vines.
 But not too much sun either because it might cause sunburn or chlorosis.
 Dragon fruits are semi-tropical plants.
-They like sun but not too much like the tropical ones.
+They do like sunlight but not so much as the tropical ones.

 Watering like this moderately can help make sweeter fruits.
-Also, don't water or overwater 1-2 weeks before the fruits are peaked.
+Also, don't water or overwater 1-2 weeks before the fruits are reaching their peak point.
 This minimizes cracking & can help with increasing the sugar content.

 Staying on the vines

 Sometimes, growers leave the fruits on the vines for too long.
 The taste then might be quite bland or quite weird.
 For example, this one Tricia was left on the vine for 3 months.
+And you guess what?
 It tasted like beet with a very low sugar count of 6.8% Brix:

 Some varieties won't be able to stay on the vines for that long.
-The Purple/Pink variety fruits (we don't know the classification sorry) can stay on the vines for about a month, unlike some other red-fleshed dragon fruits which are good on vines for about 10 days.
+The Purple/Pink variety fruits (Hylocereus polyrhizus) can stay on the vines for about a month–unlike some other red-fleshed dragon fruits which are good on vines for about 10 days.

 So picking it at the right time can help the fruits taste better & sweeter.
 Some folks like the tartness taste so they pick them early.
-The other risk of leaving fruits for too long on the branches is fungi or other animals eating them for you.
+The other risk of leaving fruits for too long on the branches is fungi or other animals eating them instead of us the humans.